drewthomas/synthgrs/README.md

 * Annoyingly many countries have suspicious kinks in their WHO population time series (and I've a hunch that those kinks often appear suspiciously close to the time of a census).
 * The suicide counts themselves are affected by how reliable countries are in reporting suicides; some countries are surely better than others at recording suicides as suicides.
 * I can also be nearly certain that I'm undercounting the suicides represented in the WHO's raw tables which use the ICD-10 taxonomy of causes of death.
 The main ICD-10 codes for suicide are "X60" through "X84", representing [assorted forms of "Intentional self-harm"](http://apps.who.int/classifications/apps/icd/icd10online2003/fr-icd.htm?gx60.htm+).
 But the ICD-10 also has the code "Y87.0", for "Sequelae of intentional self harm", and though it sees occasional use in the WHO tables, I set these deaths aside, because I see no corresponding code in the ICD-9 tables.
-Including the ICD-10 "Y87.0" deaths would therefore produce artifactual jumps in my suicide counts, because the ICD-9 has no counterpart code, so the older data in my time series (based on the ICD-9 taxonomy) would be spuriously lower (because of a lack of "Y87.0" deaths) than the later data (because they'd include the ICD-10 "Y87.0" deaths).
+Including the ICD-10 "Y87.0" deaths would therefore produce artifactual jumps in my suicide counts, because the ICD-9 has no counterpart code, so the older data in my time series (based on the ICD-9 taxonomy) would be spuriously lower (because of a lack of "Y87.0" deaths) than the later data (which'd include the ICD-10 "Y87.0" deaths).
 * It's also a commonplace among scholars who study this kind of thing that a lot of suicides fly under the radar and are logged as deaths of uncertain cause.
 I don't see an easy way to account for that.

-It's not all the WHO's fault.
+It's not all the WHO's fault, by any means.
-Regarding the suicide counts, they can mostly only work with what they're given by national statistical agencies.
+In the main the WHO has to rely on what national statistical agencies give it.
 When those agencies drop the ball, as in Poland in 1997 &amp; 1998 and Mauritius in 2009, there's not much the WHO can do.